-Most likely a trojan has been planted somewhere and it has infected the rest.
+Most likely a trojan has been planted somewhere and has infected the rest.

-This is a fairly simple example of how Syspeace can actually reveal a security breach a customer wasn’t even aware of had occured.
+This is a fairly simple example of how Syspeace can actually reveal a security breach a customer wasn’t even aware of that had occurred.

-It is totally up to any customer to use whitelists for the LAN but as a precaution, I personnally wouldn’t recommend it since it acutally gives you a great heads up that something has happened if a computer or multiple computers suddenly starts to try and login to servers they’re not supposed to.
+It is totally up to any customer to use whitelists for the LAN, but as a precaution, I personally wouldn’t recommend it since it actually gives you a great heads up that something has happened if a computer or multiple computers suddenly start to try and login to servers they’re not supposed to.

-As a system administrator, you get the chance to get attack automatically blocked, logged, traced and reported and you can have a closer at the computer responsible for the attack or have a word the user to see what’s going on.
+As a system administrator, you get the chance to get attacks automatically blocked, logged, traced, and reported, and you can have a closer at the computer responsible for the attack or have a word with the user to see what’s going on.

-If you don’t have processes in place for scanning logs, saving them and monitoring every login activity, it will become grusome task to even know if there’s something going on at all.
+If you don’t have processes in place for scanning logs, saving them, and monitoring every login activity, it will become a gruesome task even to know if there’s something going on at all.
 You simply won’t have the tools to do so.

 You might be surprised.